-ORO.SPO.110 Authorisation of high risk commercial specialised operations
+ORO.SPO.110 Authorization of high risk commercial specialized operations

-- (a) A commercial specialised operator shall apply for and obtain an authorisation issued by the DGCA of the operator prior to commencing a high risk commercial specialised operation: - (1) that is carried out over an area where the safety of third parties on the ground is likely to be endangered in the event of an emergency, or - (2) that, as determined by the DGCA of the place where the operation is conducted, due to its specific nature and the local environment in which it is conducted, poses a high risk, in particular to third parties on the ground. - (b) The operator shall provide the following information to the DGCA: - (1) the official name and business name, address, and mailing address of the applicant; - (2) a description of the management system, including organizational structure; - (3) a description of the proposed operation, including the type(s), and number of aircraft to be operated; - (4) the risk assessment documentation and related standard operating procedures, required by SPO.OP.230; - (5) a statement that all the documentation sent to the DGCA has been verified by the operator and found in compliance with the applicable requirements. - (c) The application for an authorisation or its amendment shall be made in a form and manner established by the DGCA.
+- (a) A commercial specialized operator shall apply for and obtain an authorization issued by the DGCA of the operator prior to commencing a high risk commercial specialized operation: - (1) that is carried out over an area where the safety of third parties on the ground is likely to be endangered in the event of an emergency, or - (2) that, as determined by the DGCA of the place where the operation is conducted, due to its specific nature and the local environment in which it is conducted, poses a high risk, in particular to third parties on the ground. - (b) The operator shall provide the following information to the DGCA: - (1) the official name and business name, address, and mailing address of the applicant; - (2) a description of the safety management system, including organizational structure; - (3) a description of the proposed operation, including the type(s), and number of aircraft to be operated; - (4) the risk assessment documentation and related standard operating procedures, required by SPO.OP.230; - (5) a statement that all the documentation sent to the DGCA has been verified by the operator and found in compliance with the applicable requirements. - (c) The application for an authorization or its amendment shall be made in a form and manner established by the DGCA.

-GM1 ORO.SPO.110(a) Authorisation of high-risk commercial specialised operations
+GM1 ORO.SPO.110(a) Authorization of high-risk commercial specialized operations

-PERMIT/AUTHORISATION
+PERMIT/AUTHORIZATION

-Any commercial specialised operator should declare its activity to the DGCA, as required by ORO.PER.100.
+Any commercial specialized operator should declare its activity to the DGCA, as required by ORO.PER.100.

-GM2 ORO.SPO.110(a) Authorisation of high-risk commercial specialised operations
+GM2 ORO.SPO.110(a) Authorization of high-risk commercial specialized operations

-VALIDITY OF THE AUTHORISATION
+VALIDITY OF THE AUTHORIZATION